makerspace-lab-zero/agreement/code-of-conduct.md

 ## Internal Version for Members

-This version is intended for internal use by DimSumLabs members.
+This version is intended for internal use by LAB ZERO members.
 It defines our enforcement policy.

 ### Warnings

-Any member of DimSumLabs can issue a verbal warning to a person that their behaviour violates the space's anti-harassment policy.
-Warnings should be reported to dimsumlabs-members@lists.dimsumlabs.com as soon as practical.
+Any member of LAB ZERO can issue a verbal warning to a person that their behaviour violates the space's anti-harassment policy.
+Warnings should be reported to LAB ZERO WeChat group as soon as practical.
 The report should include:

 * Identifying information (name) of the person